 Diagram 3.
 Typical surge tank design utilizing two fuel pumps.

 - Two or more pumps.

 - The pump in the main tank is subject to damage under low-fuel conditions.

 - Double the amount of plumbing, fittings, wiring, and power requirements

 - Difficult to fit the surge tank in many chassis designs.

-Types of fuel Pumps:
+Types of fuel pumps:

 For most automotive use, pumps fall into two categories, vane and turbine style.
-In general, vane pumps will not work well (PWM) controllers in a returnless system.
+In general, vane pumps may not work well (PWM) controllers in a returnless system.
 Turbine style pumps can often be used in PWM control systems but validation testing should be done.

 - Aeromotive Stealth 340 (single, dual, and triple.)